SMMACG-IISER/PSO_N2_CO2_GY/README.md

 The script reads the atomic coordinates from `GY.txt` using `numpy.loadtxt()` to process the atomic species and coordinates.
 Ensure that your `GY.txt` file is correctly formatted and available in the script's directory.

-To execute the script, simply run:
+To execute the script, simply run from the terminal:

 ```bash
 python GY_N2_CO2_PSO.py